FiatDock

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with detailed parameter descriptions.
-The tool description does not add additional meaning beyond what the schema already provides, so baseline 3 is appropriate.
+Schema coverage is 100% with each parameter described in the schema.
+The description does not add extra meaning beyond the schema, so it meets the baseline for a well-covered schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.